John H. Walton

-John H. Walton (born 1952) is an Old Testament scholar and Professor at Wheaton College.
-He was a professor at Moody Bible Institute for 20 years.
-He specializes in the Ancient Near Eastern backgrounds of the Old Testament, especially Genesis and its creation account, as well as interpretation of Job.
+John H. Walton (born 1952) is an Old Testament scholar.
+He is Professor Emeritus at Wheaton College and was a Moody Bible Institute professor previously.
+He specializes in the relationship between religion and science, and the Ancient Near Eastern backgrounds of the Old Testament, especially Genesis and its creation account, as well as interpretation of Job and Daniel.

-At Wheaton College he is the primary professor for its M.A in Biblical Exegesis.

-Views on origins
+Views on Genesis

 Walton espouses a view of Genesis creation narrative that resonates with ancient Near Eastern mindsets, much like a temple dedication ceremony, and not a strictly material account of cosmological origins.
 He uses a restaurant as an analogy, arguing that a restaurant does not begin to exist when the material building is completed, but when the owner declares the restaurant open for business.
-Through his book The Lost World of Genesis One he presents the Genesis creation as being functional rather than material.
+Through his book The Lost World of Genesis One he presents the Genesis creation as being functional; according to Walton, the creation narrative is not intended to answer questions about the material origin of the universe, and therefore does not contradict scientific views on it.
 This view is opposed by some theologians such as Vern Poythress and young earth creationist Ken Ham.